India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 83. Furlenco: Online furniture rental platform.

-84. Mfine: Online telemedicine and healthcare services platform.
+84. Mfine: Online telemedicine and healthcare services.

-85. Pepperfry: Online furniture and home decor shopping platform.
+85. Pepperfry: Online furniture and home-decor platform.

-87. HomeLane: Home interior design and implementation company.
+87. HomeLane: Home interior design and implementation.

-88. Gradeup (now GradeStack): Exam preparation platform for various competitive exams.
+88. Gradeup (now GradeStack): Competitive-exam preparation platform.

-91. 1mg: Online pharmacy and healthcare services platform.
+91. 1mg: Online pharmacy and healthcare services.

-95. Gupshup: Messaging and customer engagement platform.
+95. Gupshup: Messaging and customer-engagement platform.

-96. Games24x7: Online gaming platform with popular games like RummyCircle.
+96. Games24x7: Online gaming platform (e.g., RummyCircle).

 97. Ixigo: Travel and hotel booking platform.